Gloria Marín

-Gloria Méndez Ramos (19 April 1919 – 13 April 1983), better known as Gloria Marín, was a Mexican actress.
+Gloria Méndez Ramos (19 April 1919 – 13 April 1983), known professionally as Gloria Marín, was a Mexican actress.
 She was considered a celebrated female star of the Golden Age of Mexican cinema.

 During her career, Marín appeared in about 100 films and television series.
 She received an Ariel Award nomination for her leading performance in the 1948 film Si Adelita se fuera con otro.

 Biography

 Gloria Méndez Ramos was the daughter of dancer María Laura Ramos Luna (who used the artistic name Laura Marín) and businessman Pedro Méndez Armendáriz, and a cousin of actor Pedro Armendáriz.
 She began her career at age six, alongside her mother who ran a theater company in Mexico City.
 She also worked later in the Mayab and in the carpa of Santa María la Ribera where the comedian Joaquín Pardavé offers her first opportunity in the cinema.

 She debuted in the film Los millones de Chaflán (1939).
 At age 15, she married the official Arturo Vargas (forwarding agent).
 She made 19 films between 1938 and 1941.
 She performed with Cantinflas in El gendarme desconocido in 1941.

 That same year she met Jorge Negrete in the filming of ¡Ay, Jalisco, no te rajes!, when she was 22 and he 30 years old.
 Although Negrete was already married, they both had a chemistry both on and off the camera which became evident in the film.
 After the movie they remained friends, but when Negrete returned from New York to film his next movie, they began a stormy relationship that lasted ten years.
-They lived together but ever married, talking about their relationship as a 'marriage' and later a 'divorce' after 1952, when they separated.
+They lived together but never married, talking about their relationship as a 'marriage' and later a 'divorce' after 1952, when they separated.
 In 1951 they adopted a daughter, Virginia.
 They co-starred in 10 films together.